Tagline: Sorry, Jack… Chucky’s back!

 The main reason for this is Chucky and the actor who provides his inimitable personality.
 Brad Dourif is perhaps most notable for his young turn as the deeply troubled whipping boy of One Flew Over the Cuckoo’s Nest‘s militant oppressor, Nurse Ratched, but Holland’s creation taps into a very different side of the actor’s capabilities, giving us a horror superstar who is part Jason Voorhees, part Arnold Schwarzenegger, and thus a star was born.

 While most slasher franchises turned to the self-reflexive following the censorship impositions of the BBFC and MPAA, Chucky was in on the joke from the very beginning, and by the time the sequel came to fruition the sadistic comedy had been cranked up to preposterous levels, the kind only a murderous cuddly toy could conjure.
+It’s easy to forget just how much of a revelation Chucky became as horror entered the notoriously barren ’90s.
+Dourif’s anarchic killer was the talk of school playgrounds everywhere back in the early ’90s, resulting in a series of child-led copycat crimes that plunged the series into disrepute by the time Child’s Play 3 hit the shelves, but in spite of those unfortunate incidents, the series is very much comedy-orientated.

 The fact that Chucky is actually a voodoo-practising serial killer trapped inside a cute, freckle-faced ‘Good Guy’ doll is the ultimate horror movie irony.
 It is also the perfect pretence for a sadistic mind such as Charles Lee Ray, whose spirit is somehow returned to a charred-beyond-recognition doll that the cheapskates at the Good Guy factory would rather clean up and rebuild than simply make anew.
 How the police ever let that valuable piece of evidence back into corporate hands is a head-scratcher that keeps the plot ticking along nicely, but Chucky is nothing if not fortuitous, and fortune very often favours the sinister.